 What's happening

-To Algolia A/B tests, all these users will appear to be one user who performs many thousands of searches.
-Usually, these users who didn't accept cookies are less engaged and less likely to convert so they skew the test results.
+To Algolia A/B tests, as these users will all share the same token, they will appear as one single user who performs many thousands of searches.
+Usually, these users who didn't accept cookies are less engaged and less likely to convert so they can skew the test results.

 How to fix it

-The easiest option is to append the enableABTest:false parameter to all Algolia queries for users who have the anonymous token.
+Alternatively, you can append the enableABTest:false parameter to all queries made by users who have the single anonymous token.
 This will exclude users who have the anonymous token from the A/B tests.
+More on this can be found here.

 Getting Ahead